 I study the intersections of videogames, software, non-mimetics, digitality, transnational popular culture, and textuality.

-I am interested in the interactions between agents and objects that generate, manage, and propagate power on the level of the everyday.
+I am interested in the interactions between agents and objects that generate, manage, and propagate power on the level of the everyday and the limits of what is and what could be everyday.

 I am also interested in 2000s popular culture, Weird Internet, organized crime dramas, the cultural logic of anime, American football fandom, shanzhai culture, and my cat, Daniel.